 The PowerPoint Presentations of experts and the summary of their presentations are made available here

 Summary of Presentations

-- What is your take, how inclusive are the national, institutional LLL policies and practices currently, what is the status quo?
-Do you have any numbers to show?
+- In your opinion, how inclusive are current institutional and national LLL policies and practices?
+What is the status quo?

-- What potential risks do you foresee that could jeopardize greater inclusion in LLL in the next 10 years?
+- What potential risks could jeopardize greater inclusion in LLL in the next 10 years?

-- What opportunities, leverage points do you see to promote inclusion in LLL the next 10 years?
+- What opportunities and leverage points do you see that can promote inclusion in LLL the next 10 years?

 Seamus provide identified risks and opportunities based on the case and specific context of lifelong learning programs from Ireland.

 Seamus also defined inclusion in lifelong learning, then introduced data from the Irish context to better explain the demography of those participating in lifelong learning.

 There is one potential risk that could jeopardize greater inclusion in the field of lifelong learning .
 According to Seamus, policymakers and higher education institutions have overemphasize narrowly understood skills.

 Seamus identified several mechanisms that could be used to enhance inclusion.
 More over, Seamus introduced the concept of “Reflexive Activation of Unemployed People” as a potential leverage point.